-Andrew leads the Property Disputes team.
+Andrew is a senior counsel in the Real Estate Department and leads the Property Disputes team.
 He has been described in The Legal 500 as 'calm, knowledgeable and professional'.

 Andrew's work includes giving advice on and acting in claims relating to development such as rights of light and rights of way, restrictive covenants that restrain building and LTA 1954 disputed lease renewals.
 He is also regularly involved in landlord and tenant disputes, planning disputes and construction disputes.
 In the last year he has been instructed on disputes relating to the CVAs of several retailers and also on behalf of lease guarantors.

 Andrew and his team conduct a lot of work in development disputes including:

 - Seeking and defending injunctions for breaches of rights of light, rights of way and nuisance.